Correlations in the multispecies PASEP on a ring: Introduction

 \section{Introduction}

 The \textit{asymmetric simple exclusion process} or ASEP is a fundamental stochastic model that describes the probabilistic movement of particles on a one-dimensional lattice, where each site can be occupied by at most one particle~\cite{Intro_Liggett}.
 This model has been extensively studied in many different settings, and many of its properties are of interest to probabilists, combinatorialists and statistical physicists.
-One important property of the ASEP that has received significant attention is the correlation between adjacent particles in the stationary distribution of the process~\cite{aaslinusson, ayyerlinusson, Intro_AAV, uchiyama2005correlation}.
+One important property of the ASEP that has received significant attention is the correlation between adjacent particles in the stationary distribution of the process~\cite{aaslinusson, Intro_AAV,ayyerlinusson, uchiyama2005correlation}.

-The ASEP is a Markov process on a path graph or a cycle graph with the constraint that there is at most one particle at each site.
-The empty sites are called \textit{holes}.
-The particles move according to certain rules, such that they can hop to a neighbouring empty site given the latter is empty.
-The rate at which these transitions occur is given by $q \in [0,1)$ when the particle moves towards the left (or counterclockwise), and $1$ when the particle moves rightwards (or clockwise).
+The standard ASEP on a ring is a Markov process where the particles move according to certain rules, such that they can hop to a neighbouring empty site.
+The rate at which these transitions occur is given by $q \in [0,1)$ when the particle moves towards the left (or counterclockwise), and $1$ when the particle jumps rightwards (or clockwise).
 In a multispecies asymmetric exclusion process, the particles have a certain hierarchy, characterized by an integer labelling on each particle.
 This label is known as the \textit{type} or the \textit{species} of the particle.
-The vacant sites can be treated as particles with the highest label.
 Each particle carries an exponential clock which rings with a rate $1$, and the particle tries to jump to its neighbouring site whenever the clock rings.
-Let the former site be occupied with a particle labelled $i$ and the neighbouring site be occupied with a particle labelled $j$.
-The interactions happen with rates given as
+If a particle labeled $i$ attempts to hop to the neighboring site on the right occupied by a particle labeled $j$, the particles can exchange places according to the following specified interaction rules.

 where $q \in [0,1)$.
-Depending on the value of $q$, a multispecies ASEP can be of one of the two kinds; \textit{totally asymmetric exclusion process} or TASEP where $q=0$ and \textit{partially asymmetric exclusion process} or PASEP where $0 < q < 1$.
+Depending on the value of $q$, a multispecies ASEP can be of one of the two kinds; \textit{totally asymmetric simple exclusion process} or TASEP where $q=0$ and \textit{partially asymmetric simple exclusion process} or PASEP where $0 < q < 1$.
 The rate $q$ is called the \textit{asymmetry parameter} of the ASEP.
 In this article, we study the correlations in the multispecies PASEP on a ring.